isnihal/isnihal/README.md

 let name: String = "Nihal Ismail" let arbeit: String = "Senior iOS Developer" let pronouns: [String] = ["HE","HIM","🙎‍♂️"]

-let aboutMe: String = "Passionate Senior iOS Developer with over 5 years of experience\n specializing in building high-quality, user-centric iOS applications.\n With a keen eye for design and a commitment to seamless user experiences, I've led\n numerous projects from concept to launch, ensuring they meet the highest standards of\n performance and usability."
 ```
+***"Senior iOS Developer with over 5 years of experience specializing in building high-quality, user-centric iOS applications.
+With a keen eye for design and a commitment to seamless user experiences, I've led numerous projects from concept to launch, ensuring they meet the highest standards of performance and usability."***

 ### 🛠 Tech Stack